radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 ## Overview

 Topics related to managing directory stores include the following:
-- how to intialize directory stores from LDIF files.
+- How to intialize directory stores from LDIF files.
-- how to manually manage entries from the Directory Browser.
+- How to manually manage entries from the Directory Browser.
-- how to backup and restore.
+- How to backup and restore.
-- how to reindex.
+- How to reindex.
-- how to export directory stores.
+- How to export directory stores.

 ## Initializing Directory Stores